SaitejaBandari756/IntelliDocs---AI/README.md

-# IntelliDocs - AI
-A modern, AI-driven web application that lets you upload, analyze, and summarize documents with intelligent insights.
-IntelliDocs extracts key information from PDFs, text, links, and pasted content using OCR  and provides an interactive chat interface for deeper exploration.

 # 🌌 IntelliDocs — AI Document Intelligence Platform

 IntelliDocs is an **AI-powered document intelligence and smart notebook system**, inspired by Google’s NotebookLM.